 Andrea Yates was found not Guilty

-The appellate court held unanimously that the jury might have been influenced by Dr. Dietz’s false memory and therefore requested a new trial.
+The appellate court unanimously decided that Dr. Dietz’s false testimony might have influenced the jury’s verdict in Andrea Yates’ case and ordered a new trial.

 Andrea Yates and her lawyer during the trial